Optimal Complexity and Certification of Bregman First-Order Methods: Convergence rate and optimality of NoLips

-\textit{Remark.} One could refine the result above in the case where the primal and mirror oracles are not used the same number of times.
+\begin{remark} One can refine the result above in the case where the primal and mirror oracles are not used the same number of times.
 Indeed, if the primal oracles are called $N_1$ times and the mirror oracle is called $N_2$ times, then the same reasoning shows that the lower bound remains true by replacing $2N$ with $N_1+N_2$.

-Also, our lower bound involves the $h$-smoothness constant $L$ instead of the step size $\lambda$ in~\eqref{eq:comp_estimate}, but it is equivalent (up to a factor 2) when choosing $\lambda = 1/L$, which is actually the best possible step size choice.
+Our lower bound involves the relative smoothness constant $L$ instead of the step size $\lambda$ in~\eqref{eq:comp_estimate}, but it is equivalent (up to a factor 2) when choosing $\lambda = 1/L$, which is actually the best possible step size choice.
+This shows the optimality of NoLips within the class of Bregman first-order methods (up to a universal constant). \end{remark}